RomSokolov/Pet_App-Galaxy-/README.md

 ## Future scope

-User's ability to change pages from 'profile' to 'messages' as an for example, post messages on the wall of profile.
+User's ability to change pages from 'profile' to 'messages' as anexample, post messages on the wall of profile.

 Time to time I will change information in this Readme file.
 All changes of this project will be added here.